adityas129/blog/content/about.md

 &nbsp;

-Besides working on projects, I thoroughly enjoy playing sports (I'm game for just about everything save for maybe bull-riding), reading(check out my reading list), riffing with friends about crazy ideas,tinkering with hardware and pretending to play the tabla.
+Besides working on projects, I thoroughly enjoy playing sports (I'm game for just about everything save for maybe bull-riding), reading(check out my reading list), riffing with friends about crazy ideas,tinkering with hardware, watching comedy and pretending to play the tabla.

 &nbsp;